siduction/sidu-manual/data/en/0312-part-gparted_en.md

 + **If a mistake was made**

-  In the "Edit" menu there is the possibility *"Undo last operation "* or *"Delete all operations "*.
+  In the "Edit" menu there is the possibility *"Undo Last Operation "* or *"Delete All Operations "*.
 The area is marked in green.

   ![Undo GParted](./images/gparted/gparted06-en.png)

-+ **Apply
++ **Apply**

   No changes have been made to the drives yet.
-When you are sure that all the intended changes are correct, select *"Apply all operations "* from the "Edit" menu.
+When you are sure that all the intended changes are correct, select *"Apply All Operations "* from the "Edit" menu.
 The following dialog will appear, which should be confirmed.

   ![GParted Execute and save](./images/gparted/gparted09-en.png)